tuhhosg/reupnix/modules/minify.nix.md

                 usedModules = lib.mkOption { description = "Output of »lsmod« used in »make LSMOD=\${shrinkKernel.usedModules} localmodconfig« to remove all modules that are unused (at the time »lsmod« is called) from the kernel package."; type = lib.types.nullOr lib.types.path; default = null; };
                 overrideConfig = lib.mkOption { description = "Config flags to force to a specific value after applying »make localmodconfig«."; type = lib.types.attrsOf lib.types.str; default = { }; };
             };
+            #virtualisation.vmVariantExec.th.minify.shrinkKernel.enable = lib.mkForce false; # The minified kernel probably does not boot in the VM (missing drivers), but there is also no point using it there.

             # further optimizations: lto,
             # $ wget -qO- https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.15.30.tar.xz | xzcat - | tar -xf- --strip-components=1